Won’t miss the backstabbing by former cricketers, says Grant Flower | Samaa Digital

 The former cricketer said that winning the Champions Trophy back in 2017 with Pakistan was his proudest personal achievement.

-He called Babar Azam the best player and Pakistani he ever coached and called Haris Sohail an ‘underachiever’.
-“I think a lot of people haven’t seen the best of him yet.”
+He called Babar Azam the best player he has ever coached and termed Haris Sohail as an underachiever, adding, “I think a lot of people haven’t seen the best of him yet.”

-Flower urged the PCB to improve their domestic structure in order to boost the player performances.
+Flower urged the Pakistan Cricket Board (PCB) to improve their domestic structure in order to boost the performances of the players.

-The outgoing batting coach went on to say that Fakhar Zaman is the player who didn’t excel as much as he wanted him to.

 He wished the Pakistani fans the best for the future and thanked them for being supportive and passionate.